1.6 Provisions, Contingent Liabilities and Contingent Assets, legal or constructive

 (c) Commodity risk

 Commodity price risk for the Company is mainly related to fluctuations of raw materials prices linked to various external factors,which can affect the production cost of the Company actively manages inventory and in many cases sale prices are liked to major raw material prices.
 Energy costs is also one of the primary costs drivers, any fluctuation in fuel prices can lead to drop in operating margin.
-To manage this risk, the Company enters into longterm supply agreement for power, identifying new sources of supply etc. Additionally, processes and policies related to such risks are reviewed and managed by senior management on continuous basis.
+To manage this risk, the Company enters into long-term supply agreement for power, identifying new sources of supply etc. Additionally, processes and policies related to such risks are reviewed and managed by senior management on continuous basis.

 (ii) Credit risk

 Credit risk arises when a customer or counter party does not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivebles) and from its financing/investing activities, including deposits with banks, mutual fund investments, and investments in debt securities, foreign exchange transactions and financial guarantees.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing/investing activities, including deposits with banks, mutual fund investments, and investments in debt securities, foreign exchange transactions and financial guarantees.

 Trade Receivables